 Sure I could sleep the rest of the day, but then my report would stink in missing all that Iíve talked of.
 Just like the Granny who sleeps in a wheelchair doesnít have any grapes in the end.
 Itís funny, like "Big Brother is watching you," since we are all working for the same thing, the happiness and freedom we share.
 Out of respect and gratitude for all our conveniences we seem to work to help each other.

 I write now at late evening after my first day exploring the fields of Aquarious, the name finally given to this complex.
 All I can say is that I love it, I couldnít dream of leaving.
 Not only was the communityís direct interest and insight into its own activities inspirational, but it was an interesting and influential experience in encountering the various classes and types of people working together within the fields.
 At this time I canít wait to encounter the other groups; the social services, and their processing, cooking, and exporting of their food.
 Yes, food is their major and only exporting commodity, which explains why they have a corner on the market!!

 Information presented on or through this site is provided for educational and discussion purposes only.
 I makes no guarantee, implied or otherwise, as to the accuracy or completeness of any information provided on or through this service.

-Your comments and suggestions are welcome, you can reach me by e-mail at: email@example.com Copyright © 1985
+Your comments and suggestions are welcome, you can reach me by e-mail at: stars2man at yahoo.com Copyright © 1985